OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-61-en.md

 Welcome to XiangShan biweekly column, this is the 61th issue of our biweekly column.
 Through this column, we will regularly introduce the progress of XiangShan, hoping to learn and improve together with you.

+Recently, various teams working on Kunminghu have continued to advance optimizations in area, timing, and power consumption.
+In addition, the frontend fixed a bug in cross-page instruction fetching, the backend Debug extension supported hardware breakpoint debugging for the H extension, and the memory and cache subsystem implemented the vector fault-only-first load instructions.
+This update also includes the latest performance improvements of the Kunminghu architecture.

 <!-- more -->
 ## Recent developments